Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript/README.md

 ## Ready to go ##

-Let's start our Lightstreamer Server, please before make sure you have deployed the "HELLOWORLD" Adapter having followed the steps in [this tutorial](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java), then open a browser window and go to: "http://localhost:8080/HelloWorld/"
+Let's start our Lightstreamer Server, please before make sure you have deployed the "HELLOWORLD" Adapter having followed the steps in [Lightstreamer - "Hello World" Tutorial - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java), then open a browser window and go to: "http://localhost:8080/HelloWorld/"

 Is it working?
 Hope so...